samstreak/xled/README.rst

 XLED - unofficial control of Twinkly - Smart Decoration LED lights
 ==================================================================

+XLED forked by samstreak to allow compatibility with Windows

 XLED is a python library and command line interface (CLI) to control `Twinkly`_ - Smart Decoration LED lights for Christmas.